kleinesfilmroellchen/sof-language/docs/src/Reference/Standard-Library/List.md

 **Return value** < element: Any value

-Returns the first element in the list, equivalent to `list 1 take`.
+Returns the first element in the list, equivalent to `0 list idx`.
 This is intended for use with tuple-like lists.

 ## `second`: Second element of a list